-Click here to purchase Savage Harvest
+Click here to purchase Extravagant Worship

-Free now: Fiction and non-fiction from faith-based publishers
+Free now: Fiction and non-fiction from faith-based publishers.

 Always confirm price before purchase.
 Many free and reduced books are offered for a limited time only and only in some geographical regions.

 In Pledged, Alexandra Robbins followed four college girls to produce a riveting narrative that read like fiction.
 Now, in The Overachievers, Robbins uses the same captivating style to explore how our high-stakes educational culture has spiraled out of control.
 During the year of her ten-year reunion, Robbins goes back to her high school, where she follows heart-tuggingly likeable students including “AP” Frank, who grapples with horrifying parental pressure to succeed.

 Robbins tackles teen issues such as intense stress, the student and teacher cheating epidemic, sports rage, parental guilt, the black market for study drugs, and a college admissions process so cutthroat that students are driven to suicide and depression because of a B.

 With a compelling mix of fast-paced narrative and fascinating investigative journalism, The Overachievers aims both to calm the admissions frenzy and to expose its escalating danger.
 Buy this book for $2.99 today.

 Comfort food nourishes the soul as well as the body; think chicken noodle soup, pot roast, and apple pie.
 This enticing food isn’t just for special days—with the expertise of Better Homes and Gardens, comfort food can be enjoyed any day of the year.
 Included are can’t-miss classics that cover main dishes, sides, soups, snacks, baked goods, and desserts.